remla25-team15/model-training/README.md

 You can read the DVC docs [here](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive#using-service-accounts)

-After you create the key, you can download it to `secrets/sa_key.json` (you may need to create a new folder called `secrets/`)
+After you create the key, you can download it to `secrets/sa_key.json` (you may need to create a new folder called `secrets/` at the root of this project.)

 Make sure you have the file at that location.